ajkaijanaho/simple-lisp/README.txt

   http://users.jyu.fi/~antkaij/opetus/okp/2017/lambda-calculus3.pdf

 The implementation language is C99 and should compile on any modern C compiler.
-I have tested it using gcc 6.2.0 on Ubuntu 16.10.
+I have tested it using gcc 6.2.0 and clang 3.8.1 on Ubuntu 16.10.
+I recommend using clang.

 A yacc is required.
 I have tested byacc on Ubuntu 16.10.